 Cash flow problems.
 Small businesses often have problems with working capital.
 They cannot pay suppliers or short-term loans on time.
 They also face difficulties in managing cash in and cash out in the short term, leading to business failure.
 Management quality, credit policy, negotiation skills, and financial skills are influencing factors.

 Low market and marketing knowledge.
-For example, your business targets a mature market.
-Therefore, it makes your chances of increasing business size low due to low market growth.
-Or, you may not understand the needs and wants of consumers.
-As a result, your unique selling proposition does not sell well in the market.
+For example, your business targets a mature market, which reduces your chances of increasing business size due to low market growth.
+You may also not understand consumers’ needs and wants, which makes your unique selling proposition not sell well in the market.

 Failed to build a customer base.
 Your new business must increase its customer base to sell more goods and improve profits through, for example, economies of scale.
 Failure to do so prevents your business from achieving higher revenues and lower costs.